 Choosing Bad Agents

 Not all real estate agents are equally qualified simply because they hold a real estate license.
 While some may know the territory and have your best interests in mind, many are poorly informed or are working hard to be sure the seller gets the most they can from the sale.

 With that reality in mind, here are some key steps to follow when selecting an agent:

 - Interview your agent and don't worry about the possibility that you'll offend them by asking hard questions or clarifying the agent's answers.

-- Avoid hiring the cheapest and most eager agent you can find, regardless of experience, because you believe that agent will work harder for you.
+- Avoid hiring the cheapest and most eager agent you can find, regardless of experience, out of the belief that agent will work harder for you.

 - Be sure to sign a buyer's broker agreement.

 - Once you have signed on with an agent, stick with them.
 Avoid the mistake of going directly to the listing agent of the home you decide to buy and asking that agent to write a purchase offer for you.

 Wiping Out Savings